What are other benefits of GPMP?

 diabetic foot checks

-GPMPs may be bulk billed and are reviewed by your usual GP every 6 months.
+GPCCMPs are bulk billed and are reviewed by your usual GP every 6 months.